Wondering how to sell photos as NFT?

 Twitter was a regular social media until a couple of years ago, but, just like Discord, it became a popular choice for gathering in the crypto and NFT communities.

-Whether you’re willing to check out the most trending projects, the new platforms, or even the new sales opportunities as a collector, it’s simply the place to be.
+Whether you’re willing to check out the most trending projects, the new platforms, or even how to sell NFT photos, it’s simply the place to be.

-Twitter also has a great feature called ‘Twitter Spaces’ which is essentially audio-based chat rooms where you can request to speak in a space, introduce yourself, ask questions, and showcase your work.
+Twitter also has a great feature called ‘Twitter Spaces’ which is essentially an audio-based chat room where you can request to speak in a space, introduce yourself, ask questions, and showcase your work.